wp-plugins/woocommerce-simply-order-export/readme.txt

 * For customization according to your need contact: https://www.facebook.com/shrthngz
 * Very lighweight code.
 * Translation ready code.
+* Contribution in translating plugin to different languages is strongly encouraged.

 == Installation ==
 Install WooCommerce Simply Order Export from the 'Plugins' section in your dashboard (Plugins > Add New > Search for WooCommerce Simply Order Export ).